Your First Period

 To help ease cramps, you can try the following:

-- Take ibuprofen or naproxen sodium (if you do not have an allergy to aspirin or severe asthma).
-Always follow the directions on the bottle about how much to take.
+Take ibuprofen or naproxen sodium (if you do not have an allergy to aspirin or severe asthma).
+Always follow the directions on the bottle for how much to take.

-- Place a heating pad, heat wrap, or other source of heat on your abdomen or lower back.
+Place a heating pad, heat wrap, or other source of heat on your belly or lower back.

-If you are bleeding so much that you need to change your pad or tampon every 1–2 hours or if your period lasts for more than 7 days, you should see your doctor.
+If you are bleeding so much that you need to change your pad or tampon every 1 to 2 hours or if your period lasts for more than 7 days, you should see your doctor.
 See your doctor right away if you are light-headed, dizzy, or have a racing pulse.
 Read Heavy and Abnormal Periods to learn more.

 Amenorrhea: The absence of menstrual periods in women of reproductive age.